 The choice of most bass anglers, baitcast reels are becoming an essential tool in the bass fishing arsenal.
-While most seasoned bass anglers favor this type of reel, those new to the sport usually shy away from them.
+While most seasoned bass anglers rather use this type of reel, those new to the sport usually stay away from them.
 Baitcast reels can be intimidating and really have a bad reputation as being difficult to use.
+But once you learn how to setup a baitcaster it could become your go-to reel in several bass fishing situations.

 These reels are more complex than spincast and spinning reels but with some practice and two critical adjustments they can be tamed and could possibly be your best tool in catching a boat load of bass.
-But ultimately that's for you to decide. (continued below)
+But ultimately that's for you to decide.
+Read on to see how to adjust a baitcaster to make your fishing life easier and more productive.

 So what makes these reels so intimidating?
 The thing you'll hear the most is problems with the dreaded backlash.
 I believe if you can get a handle on this problem there would be more people using these reels.
 To resolve this problem, we'll take a look at how baitcasters work and the proper way to set them up.
 When you know this then you'll know why backlashes occur and lessen the chances that you will be picking line from your reel instead of fishing.